-Despite the huge bandwidth increases, websites don’t get much faster.
-This is because the biggest botteneck in loading web pages is latency.1
+Despite huge bandwidth increases, websites don’t get much faster.
+This is because the biggest bottleneck in loading web pages is latency.1

 Latency is inevitable with today’s internet architecture so InstantClick cheats by preloading links you are likely to click on.

 Before visitors click on a link, they hover over that link.
 Between these two events, 200 ms to 300 ms usually pass by (test yourself here).
 InstantClick makes use of that time to preload the page, so that the page is already there when you click.